shellph1sh/Redtooth/README.md

  in your favorite terminal.

 ## Extra Note:
-Currently the PyBlueZ module is not under active development and have a current problem with their pip installation.
+Currently the PyBlueZ library is not under active development and have a current problem with their pip installation.
-The setup.py file installs the PyBlueZ module from source.
+The setup.py file installs the PyBlueZ library from source.